cloud-elements/devportal/docs/elements/woocommerce/events.md

 ## Events

-In order to enable polling, add these extra configurations to your instance JSON:
+In order to enable events, add these extra configurations to your instance JSON:

 ```JSON
 "event.notification.enabled": "true",
 "event.notification.callback.url": "<INSERT_YOUR_APPS_CALLBACK_URL>"
 ```

-instance JSON with polling events enabled:
+instance JSON with webhook events enabled:

 ```json
 {